MariaAngela24/introduction-to-computer-science/lab_14.md

 ## Version 1.
 Here be Dragons!

 7) Create a new sprite.
+Place the new sprite in the top, left corner of the Stage.

-Following the same steps as in part 1a and 1b, import the costumes "dragon1-a" and "dragon1-b"
+8) Following the same steps as in part 1a and 1b, import the costume "avery b."

+STOPPED HERE - next step is add scripts for a conversation
-8) Write a script to make the sprite appear to breathe fire when the 'f' key is pressed.
-The sprite should switch to the "fire-breathing" costume for a few seconds, then switch back to the "normal" costume.
+9) Write a script to make the sprite appear to breathe fire when the 'f' key is pressed.
+The sprite should switch to the "fire-breathing" costume, wait a few seconds, then switch back to the "normal" costume.

+9)

-9) Modify your code so that the dragon "attacks" the mouse pointer when the 'f' key is pressed.
+Modify your code so that the dragon "attacks" the mouse pointer when the 'f' key is pressed.
 When the 'f' key is pressed, the dragon should take the following actions in order:

 -   Make sure it is in the "normal" costume
 -   Point at the mouse pointer